 One of the best ways to prevent water spots bonding to the paintwork on your car is to use a good quality ceramic coating or sealant.

-Ceramic coatings and sealants create a very hydrophobic layer on your car making it very water repellent.
-They tend to be more water-repellent than waxes.
+Ceramic coatings, waxes and sealants create a very hydrophobic layer on your car making it very water repellent.

 This has several benefits with respect preventing water spots.